 Are you cyber-savvy or a complete computer novice?
-Either way, we look at the main ways you can spot a bank scam.
+Either way, we look at the main ways you can spot a phishing scam.

-There are perfectly legitimate reasons for your bank to contact you.
-However, there are people out there who will, unfortunately, take advantage of you by trying to access your bank details.
-Let’s take a look at how you can easily spot fraudsters and avoid being scammed.
+There are perfectly legitimate reasons for an organisation like your bank, the NHS or HMRC to contact you.
+However, there are people out there who will, unfortunately, take advantage of you by posing as organisations you know and trust to steal your personal information and your money.

 Scammers could send you fake emails known as ‘phishing scams’ to get hold of your details.
 These are quite common – you’ll probably even have a few lurking in your junk folder!

-Phishing emails might use the name of your bank to get you on side.
-Typically, the email will have a link they’ll ask you to open so you can log into your account, or perhaps a document to download.
+Phishing emails might pretend to be an organisation you know to get you on side.
+Common phishing emails claim to be from your bank, mobile phone network, or even the government.
+Typically, the email will have a link you’ll be asked to visit so you can log into your account, or perhaps a document to download.

-If you click on these, you could be taken to a fake website which tracks your activity online or installs malware onto your computer; meaning the scammers could access your bank details.
+If you click on these, you could be taken to a fake website to provide your details.
+The scammers may also use this website to track your activity online or install malware onto your computer; meaning they can access more than the information you give them.

 How do I spot a phishing scam?

-Even if the scammers are using your bank’s name and logo, there could still be a few tell-tale signs it’s a phishing scam.
+Even if the scammers are using a familiar organisation’s name and logo, there could still be a few tell-tale signs that the message you’ve received is a phishing scam.

 The clue’s in the name

-While real banks will address you by your name, scammers might address you as ‘Dear Sir/Madam’ or ‘Valued customer’, as they’ll be sending the email out to a large number of potential victims.
+While real emails from an organisation will usually address you by your name, scammers might address you as ‘Dear Sir/Madam’ or ‘Valued customer’, as they’ll be sending the email out to a large number of potential victims.

 Look who’s talking

 Another clue is the email address – take a look to see who sent the email.
 If the email address is a jumble of random digits and letters, you’re probably right to be suspicious.
-Also, banks won’t use web-based email addresses, such as Gmail or Yahoo.
+Also, the institutions that scammers often pose as won’t use web-based email addresses, such as Gmail or Yahoo.

 Spell it right

 Email scams often have obvious typos, so keep an eye out for these.
-Sometimes scammers will use odd spellings or use digits instead of letters to fool your spam filter, so take a good look to see if you can spot any mistakes.
+Sometimes you might find that as you’re reading the message, it doesn’t make proper sense, too.
+One trick scammers commonly try is to use odd spellings or use digits instead of letters to fool your email provider’s spam filter.
+So, take a good look to see if you can spot any mistakes.

 What’s in the email?

 Above all else, email scams will include a link or document which you’ll be encouraged to open.
-Real banks will never ask you to disclose sensitive information over an email, so you should avoid these at all costs.
+No organisation that’s getting in touch with you for a legitimate reason will ask you to disclose sensitive information over an email, so you should avoid these at all costs.

 “What’s a vishing scam?” we hear you ask.
 Well, much like phishing scams, they’re a type of scam used to obtain your personal information – but they target victims over the phone.

 ‘Vishing’ is a combination of ‘voice’ and ‘phishing’.
-Similar to phishing email scams, this kind of scam is carried out to gain your banking information, such as your card, PIN or any passwords.
+Similar to phishing email scams, this kind of scam is carried out to gain sensitive personal information about you, such as your credit or debit card details, PIN or account passwords.

 Vishing scammers can often be convincing, as they’ll use what information they know about you to gain your trust.